How can we help you?

 To help prevent problems from developing, brush and floss your teeth vigilantly and maintain a healthy diet.
 Give our team a call for a dental cleaning and exam.

 Anyone can get gum disease (periodontal disease) at any age.
 Some of the common signs that you may be a candidate are bleeding gums, bad breath, or a red, puffy look to your gums.
 If you have any of these symptoms, see your dentist as soon as possible.

 So what can you do to avoid gum disease?
 First and foremost, daily brushing and flossing are essential to maintaining the health of your gums.
 Second, making sure that you have an adequate amount of vitamin C is important – at least 500 mg/day.
 Stress can also contribute to periodontal problems.
 Making sure that you follow the tenets of a healthy lifestyle, i.e. proper rest, diet, excellent home dental care, and exercise will help you to maintain your overall health – including that of your gums!

 Your Pike Creek dentist can help!
 Call Justison and Gladnick Family Dentistry and our dedicated, experienced team to start gum disease treatment.

 If your gums are infected, it is necessary to treat the infection first by carefully removing the bacteria, calculus, and toxins that have accumulated below the gumline and on the root surface.
 Without this root planing treatment, the infection will worsen, destroying the bone that anchors the teeth.

 This procedure can be done painlessly, and the reward – healthy gums – is definitely worth it!
 Once your infection has been treated, your dentist or hygienist can do a better job cleaning your teeth.
 Periodic evaluations (every 3-4 months) will maintain healthy gums.

 Our Wilmington dental team can help!
-Give Dr. Mark Gladnick a call to see if your symptoms are gum disease.
+Give Justison and Gladnick Family Dentistry a call to see if your symptoms are gum disease.